inspektor-gadget/Contribfest-KubeCon-Europe2025/build-your-first-gadget/README.md

 # Implementing our first gadget

+In this track we will introduce how you can build your own gadget.
+Gadgets are a fundamental component of Inspektor Gadget and act as the mechanism for data collection.
+They are bundled in an OCI image an consist of 3 parts:
+1. The eBPF program which gathers the low level date
+2. The YAML file which includes the metadata about the gadget, so the consumer knows about its functionality
+3. An optional WASM layer for userspace processing and enrichment

 In this track we want to create a gadget which traces every process opening a file - be it for writing or reading.
+It is important to have visibility into these processes for a multitude of reasons such as, from a security perspective, there are files which we want to monitor closely, for example critical configuration files such as etc/passwd should be monitored for unauthorized access.
 With the framework provided by Inspektor Gadgets this can be achieved easily.
 Even better is the out of the box enrichment for containers and Kubernetes.

+This lab requires some knowledge of the C programming language and golang for the optional WASM part.
-This lab is split into 4 tasks.
-In the repository you can see 4 folders, each of them having a `template` and `solution` subdirectory.
+It is split into 4 tasks and in the repository you can see 4 folders, each of them having a `template` and `solution` subdirectory.
 You can always start a task by getting the source out of the `template` directory.
 If you want to compare your solution, you will find the reference implementation in `solution`.
 This lab is also designed so that you can keep your own code from previous tasks and extend it too.
 If you choose to keep your own code, the variables might have other names of course :)

 Let's start our journey and create a folder dedicated to our gadget: